 www.jtpfxp.net – rather large archive of fxp/script kiddie tutorials.

 www.packetnews.org – XDCC search engine.

-Before you Visit This Site!
+Before you browse this website or visit a Darkweb Site!
+Stay Anonymous!
 Set Up a Good VPN Service

 A good VPN (Virtual Private Network) service is known for its privacy on the market.
 It uses unique IP address for each time you request your computer.
 It won’t reveal your actual IP address of your computer instead it uses different IP address.
 You don’t get traced by anyone on the internet if you are using a good VPN service.
 VPN actually hides your location and encrypts the data from your internet service provider.
 By using this technology, you will be protected from identity theft and hacking.
 Mask your IP address by getting a good VPN service.

 If you liked this check out my other posts!